madeofpendletonwool/PinePods/completed_todos.md

 - [] Finalize virtual lines so it works like home on episode layout
 - [] On very small screens you no longer get the mini version without the context button
 - [] Dynamically adjusting buttons on episode page
-- [] PodcastPeople DB up and running and can be contributed to
+- [x] PodcastPeople DB up and running and can be contributed to
+- [] Show currently updating podcast in refresh feed button at top of screen
 - [x] Finalize loading states so you don't see login page when you are already authenticated
 - [x] Using valkey to ensure stateless opml imports
 - [x] Android play/pause episode metadata